Physical Therapy (PHTH)

 An understanding of medical and surgical disorders for the physical therapist.
 Basic pathology and/or etiology and clinical manifestations.
 Medical treatment for conditions within selected specialties of: endocrinology, arthritis, oncology, and integumentary management.

-Identifies and explains anatomy and physiology of the cardiovascular system as it applies to physical therapy patient management.
-Discusses the medical and PT management of patients diagnosed with various cardiac diseases and complications.
-Identifies the disease process--including definition, etiology, pathophysiology, clinical presentation and clinical course of CHF, ischemic heart disease and acute coronary syndrome, and various cardiovascular diseases.
-Analyzes and examines ECGs of various forms, with basic interpretation.
-Demonstrates and provides rationale for utilization of various examination techniques for patients with heart disease in an effort to establish a PT diagnosis, prognosis, and plan of care.
-Identifies the goals and outcomes of cardiovascular rehabilitation. includes lecture and laboratory.
+Anatomy and physiology of the cardiovascular system as applied to patient management.
+Physical therapy management of patients diagnosed with cardiac diseases and complications.
+Identifies disease processes, including definition, etiology, pathophysiology, clinical presentation, and the clinical course of cardiac conditions.
+Analyzes and examines ECGs of various forms with basic interpretation.
+Includes lecture and laboratory.

 PHTH 528.
 Therapeutic Exercise I. 3 Units.

 Introduces basic exercise techniques used in the practice of physical therapy.
 Techniques include, ROM, stretching/flexibility, joint mobilization, muscle performance (including strength, power, and endurance), and aquatic rehabilitation.

 Formulation and implementation of exercise prescriptions based on impairments and protocols.
 Opportunities to design treatment progressions for the extremities.
 Emphasizes spinal stabilization approaches for the axial skeleton.